 How is CBD oil made and why is it important?

 Recent years have been distinguished by the truly exponential growth of sales and public appreciation of all types of CBD products.
-CBD oil is one of the top five fastest-growing niches of this market.
+CBD oil is one of the top five fastest-growing niches in this market.
 It is easy to use, effective, generally safe, and relatively available — all the best qualities of a great remedy.
 The current market value of this niche is almost 3 billion USD, whereas experts anticipate a 30-35% CAGR growth until the end of the current decade.

 Its popularity differs dramatically in various regions, mostly because of social reasons.
 Therefore, you don’t have to worry that you missed a new hit — there’s always time to try for yourself!
 And before choosing it, you need to know what’s the difference between available options.
 Attentive readers know that the raw materials and the doses are pretty much the same.
 Thus, it is logical to conclude that the key features are defined by the manufacturing process.